 If you ask me, I’ll tell you that not much goes better with a great bowl of soup than crusty sourdough bread and a crispy, crunchy salad.
 Using this baby kale made for a SUPER easy, delicious, and incredibly healthy dinner.
-I used it in the soup AND the salad!
+I used it in the chicken kale tortellini soup AND in the salad!

 The baby kale comes pre-washed (3 times!) so all you have to do is open up the clamshell container and it’s ready to use.
 Oh, and an extra kudos to OrganicGirl for using recycled plastic for their containers!
 I really like supporting companies that use sustainable practices.
 If you agree with my sentiment, check out this fabulous sustainability statement

 I have to say that I’m a big fan of “baby” produce.
 I guess it’s true that great things come in small packages.
-I’ve eaten fully matured kale before and truthfully, I thought it tasted bitter.
-If I baked it into kale chips or otherwise cooked it, I suppose it wasn’t too bad, but I will never eat it raw again if I have baby kale as an option.
+I’ve eaten fully matured kale before, and I do enjoy it in dishes where it’s baked, like my Spicy Parmesan Kale Chips, but I enjoy the baby kale even more.
 It’s tender crisp and a lot less bitter than it’s “big brother”.
 If you’re a smoothie fan, definitely try using baby kale!
 It blends up SO much easier than regular kale does.
-There are no tough stems to remove… Just put your kale straight into the blender and make your green smoothie in a flash.
+My favorite healthy kale smoothie is my Sunrise Smoothie.
+There are no tough stems to remove… Just put your baby kale straight into the blender and make your green smoothie in a flash.

 FOOD FACTS: KALE